up-lang/spec/syntax/defining_objects.md

 }
 ```

 Classes can be generic - they take a type parameter in angle brackets `<>`, which can then be used like an actual type.
-The type parameter must be provided as part of the class' type singature when used.
+The type parameter must be provided as part of the class' type signature when used.

-### Example

 ```up
 class MyAmazingClass<T>